Right Arrow

 Maximize value through full integration and advanced analytics:

-2. Integrate all major systems for unified data flow
+2. Integrate all major systems for a unified data flow.

 Emerging technologies and organizational capabilities